The PTE Speaking Tasks are the hardest to master for many of our students.

 What does this mean?
 Well, it means that you are using casual language instead of the more formal, academic language that the Pearson test assessors are looking for.
 You might say something like: “the trend in this graph shows that employment is gonna keep going up in Europe”.
 You may think that talking the way you often hear native speakers talk is an advantage, but the assessors are looking for advanced vocabulary and word structure, so it’s best to leave this kind of language to your social life.

 How can you avoid this mistake?
 Pretend you are in a job interview.
 You would never speak to a potential employer the way you casually speak with a friend, and the same logic applies here.
 Impress the computer with your professionalism!

 If you don’t have a clue what kind of language the PTE test assessors are looking for, think about every essay you have ever written.
 Those big, impressive words that got you an A+ and a gold star on your dissertation about how technology has shaped the modern world?
 Those are perfect.
 For the purposes of this test, you need to use “essay” language to prove that you have a wide range of vocabulary.
-If you want improve your vocabulary range and work on pronouncing those complex academic words, our e2pronounce app (included in all of our course packages) is a great way to do that.
+If you want improve your vocabulary range and work on pronouncing those complex academic words, our e2pronounce app (included in most of our course packages) is a great way to do that.

 Mistake #4: Speaking in fragments

 We (again, native speakers included) often start thoughts and don’t finish them, or start a new thought in the middle of a sentence when we are speaking.
 In a conversation, this often goes unnoticed we’re used to this “stopping and starting” and so is everybody around us.
 However, this way of talking will not do you any favours on the PTE academic!